n8n on OpenShift: Workflow Automation That Talks to Your Models

 n8n runs on CPU nodes.
 It calls model serving endpoints over the internal network.
 Routes expose n8n to users.
 Everything else stays internal.

 The separation is the point. n8n decides when to call what and where to send the output.
 The model servers handle inference.
 If you swap vLLM for TGI, or replace Llama 3 with Granite, n8n doesn’t care.
-You change a URL and a model name.
+You change a URL and a model name in the workflow, and everything else keeps working.